ananyalytics/ananyalytics/README.md

 # Hello World!

-I’m a Data Science and Machine Learning learner currently pursuing **BSc Data Science and Analytics**.
+I am a Data Science and Machine Learning learner currently pursuing **BSc Data Science and Analytics**.
 I’m in the early phase of my journey, actively building a portfolio of analytical and ML-driven projects to strengthen my fundamentals.

 ## My goal: